SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/fastly/fastly_waf.md

 ### Creating API access tokens

-1. Go to the https://dashboard.signalsciences.net and log in.
+1. Go to the [Fastly WAF](https://dashboard.signalsciences.net) and log in.
 2. From the **My Profile** menu, select API access tokens.
 3. Click **Add API access token**.
 4. In the **Token name** field, enter a name to identify the access token.